hajame/fullstackopen-2019.github.io/src/content/osa3/part3a.md

 These are in fact the dependencies of the express library, and the dependencies of all of its dependencies, and so forth.
 These are called the [transitive dependencies](https://lexi-lambda.github.io/blog/2016/08/24/understanding-the-npm-dependency-model/) of our project.

 <!-- Projektiin asentui expressin versio 4.16.4.
 Mitä tarkoittaa </i>package.json:issa</i> versiomerkinnän edessä oleva väkänen, eli miksi muoto on -->
-The version 4.16.4. of express was installed to our project.
-What does the caret at the end of the version number in <i>package.json</i> mean?
+The version 4.16.4. of express was installed in our project.
+What does the caret in front of the version number in <i>package.json</i> mean?

 ```json
 "express": "^4.16.4"